WordPress Mix Content Error: Easy Way to Fix It

 - When you call other resources scripted using HTTP.

 But, why do you need to use HTTPS over HTTP?
 Simply put, it adds security.

 HTTPS stands for Hyper Text Transfer Protocol Secure, meaning that all the data transferred is encrypted for security.
 With this encryption, anyone who is not entitled to the data can’t read it.
 All sensitive information like credit card details is protected.

 If your WordPress website is SSL protected – uses HTTPS – you will see a green padlock in the address bar.
 You can click on it to get the details of the certification.

 Why Is It Important?

 Simply put, your website may be unsafe.
-That’s why fixing it ASAP is essential.
+That’s why debugging your WordPress site is essential.

 Today, security is not an option.

 In fact, it is one of the top priorities when managing WordPress sites.
 If you use a secure HTTPS connection, you reduce potential risks that may affect your visitors.

 An insecure connection might make your customers hesitate to make any financial transactions on your website.
 So, if you run an online business, make sure your customers don’t meet this warning before the buying process.